PALA TODAY – Thursday 3/23/17

 IHC is offering a series of seminars on Living a Life in Balance Wednesdays from 1 to 3p with tips on losing weight, healthy eating, exercise, managing stress and prevention of diabetes and heart disease.
 Call 760 749 1410 x5455 to register.

-SDAIHC Community Night is Wednesday, February 22 at Ballard Parent Center on Congress St. in Old Town.
-The month’s topic will be Healthy Relationships.
-There’ll be a taco salad bar with pot luck side dishes.
+SDAIHC Community Night is Wednesday, March 29 at Ballard Parent Center on Congress St. in Old Town.
+The month’s topic will be ICWA basics and parent support.
+There’ll be a soup & salad bar with pot luck side dishes.
 Call Chamese Dempsey for info 619 234 1521

 Intertribal Earth Day is Saturday, April 8 from 1 to 3 at La Jolla Campground off Highway 76 east of Pauma Valley.
 Food booths and prizes.
 760 742 3790